Edisonpark, formerly known as Kwadrant B&F, is located between the Australiëweg , the Oostweg, the Van der Hagenstraat and the Zegwaartseweg.

 Are there plans for recreation and play areas in the area?

-Yes, there will be enough playgrounds for children in the neighbourhood.
-The water that flows through the area will also contribute to the attractiveness of the area.
+Yes, there will be plenty of playgrounds for children in the neighborhood.
+The water flowing through the area will also contribute to the attractiveness of the surroundings.

 What facilities will be available in the neighbourhood, such as green areas, playgrounds or sports fields?

-As mentioned earlier, there will be enough playgrounds for children.
-In terms of green areas, the district will have many trees, and certain homes will also have a communal garden.
+There will be plenty of playgrounds for children.
+In terms of green spaces, the neighborhood will have many trees, and certain homes will also have access to a communal garden.
+Van Tuyllpark is located near Edisonpark, which has many sports facilities.

 How do we ensure that public spaces remain attractive and accessible to everyone?